Open Source Software: Enterprise Guidelines for Adoption and Governance

 Sharing code between teams:

-- Inner source model: Open source practices within the organization
+- Inner source model: Open source practices within the organisation

 - Clear ownership: Designated maintainers for each component